🌜

 • A15 While connected to VATSIM, and when requested to do so, account holders shall respond to messages from, and comply with all instructions issued by VATSIM Administrators and/or VATSIM Supervisors.

 • A16 All voice and text communications frequencies are for operational use only.
 Account holders shall not carry out private conversations over any communication channels, frequencies, or resources, with the exception of private text messages.
-The guard VHF radio frequency (121.500) shall not be used.
+The Guard VHF radio frequency (121.500) may be utilized in accordance with real-world procedures.
+Pilots and air traffic controllers should monitor Guard if able.

-• A17 The re-creation of, or organization of events recognizing real world disasters, tragedies, or other such events, particularly those which resulted in loss of life, are not permitted.
-In addition callsigns that VATSIM has deemed prohibited shall not be used at any time.
-(View Restricted Callsigns)
+• A17 The re-creation of or organization of events or activities recognizing or simulating realworld disasters, tragedies, or other such events, particularly those which resulted in loss of life, are not permitted.

 • A18 VATSIM welcomes account holders who wish to stream, record, or otherwise distribute their session for public viewing.